-Messier 106 (M106) is a spiral galaxy located in the constellation Canes Venatici.
-The galaxy lies at an approximate distance of 22 to 25 million light years from Earth.
+Messier 106 (M106) is a spiral galaxy located in the northern constellation Canes Venatici.
+The galaxy lies at a distance of 22 to 25 million light years from Earth.
 It has the designation NGC 4258 in the New General Catalogue.

 NGC 4258 is one of the largest, brightest galaxies in the vicinity of the Milky Way, similar in luminosity and size to the Andromeda Galaxy.
 The two galaxies are similarly inclined to our line of sight and many of their features appear similar.

 M106 has a diameter spanning 135,000 light years and is home to at least 400 billion stars.

 Messier 106 is the site of galactic fireworks that involves a supermassive black hole, gas, and shock waves.
 The shock waves are heating up a large reservoir of gas, equal to 10 million Suns and composed mostly of hydrogen molecules.
 These shock waves are believed to be caused by powerful jets of energy generated by the central black hole as it strikes the galaxy’s disk.
 The shock waves, in turn, heat the gas to temperatures of thousands of degrees.
 The gas is thought to have originated in the galaxy’s disk, but was then heated and ejected by the jets from the black hole.

 M106 has already ejected most of the gas in its disk and will likely eject all the remaining gas in the next 300 million years, which will greatly affect the galaxy’s fate, unless the gas supply is somehow replenished.
 As a result of less gas being available for starburst activity to take place, researchers estimate that the rate of star formation in M106’s central regions is about ten times less than in the Milky Way.